keithbuhler/keithbuhler.github.io/README.md

 ---

-This site is built more or less from scratch in plain text.
-That text is transformed into web code by the magic of Jekyll and hosted for free by the good folks at [Github](https://github.com).

 ![github cat](https://technologyconversations.files.wordpress.com/2015/10/github.png?w=625)

-Keith Buhler is the author, but he had major help from [Dan Sheffler](http://www.dansheffler.com/), Jekyll, Michael Rose, [W3Schools](www.w3schools.com).

-Below, I explain in more detail about the site.
+This site is built by Keith Buhler more or less from scratch in plain text.
+It is hosted for free by the good folks at [Github](https://github.com).
+Below, I explain more details about the site.

 ### Content

 The content is written in plain text [Markdown](https://daringfireball.net/projects/markdown/syntax) and stored on my hard-drive.

-When it's ready to publish, an amazing software called [Jekyll](https://jekyllrb.com/) transforms the plain text files into HTML which is  *hosted* and published for free by Github.
+When it's ready to publish, an amazing software called [Jekyll](https://jekyllrb.com/) transforms the plain text files into HTML.

+The HTML which is  *hosted* and published for free by Github.
 Amazing, right?

 ![i am batman, thank you very much](https://m.popkey.co/d86114/qxy0g.gif)

 ### Style

 The core of the CSS design is the beautiful [Minimal Mistakes Layout](https://mmistakes.github.io/minimal-mistakes/about/) by New York designer [Michael Rose.](https://mademistakes.com/)

-### Source Code
+### Map

-You can view and even duplicate the source code on Github [by clicking here with the mouse machine](http://bit.ly/2lYmQsa).
+The site is constantly being revised and updated because of my ADD.
+However, the main information is the BLOG (BUHLER REPORT), ABOUT the author, and some of my WRITINGS, TEACHING, and RESEARCH.
+There are also resources about PHILOSOPHY and other fun projects in the SANDBOX.

-### Logo
+### Acknowledgments

+I learned to write Markdown and how to use Github with major help from [Dan Sheffler](http://www.dansheffler.com/), Jekyll, Michael Rose, and [W3Schools](www.w3schools.com).

 The little "KB" Logo was created by LogoMaker and <a href="http://www.flaticon.com/authors/freepik">freepik</a> from <a href="http://www.flaticon.com/">Flaticon</a>.
 It is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
 Create your own, free.
 (Thanks, <a href="http://logomakr.com" title="Logo Maker">LogoMaker.com</a>)

+### Source Code

+You can view and even duplicate the source code on Github [by clicking here with the mouse machine](http://bit.ly/2lYmQsa).

-### Map
+### DIY

-The site is constantly being revised and updated.
-However, the main information is the BLOG (BUHLER REPORT), ABOUT the author, and some of my WRITINGS, TEACHING, and RESEARCH.
+If you know programming, you can make your own similar website easily, over which you have total control.
+If you have zero programming experience, but you are tech-curious, you can do it.
+It will take some work.
+Start [here](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
+(Alternately, I could [make yours for you.](/sites))

 ### History